revloc02/dndMarkdown/colver-5e-homebrew.md

 **Dying** creatures are conscious.
 As such spells like _Sleep_ will still affect them.

 Exhaustion gained from **Dying** does not end when the **Dying** condition is lost unless the healing method specifically describes also removing levels of exhaustion.
 Exhaustion gained from **Dying** is like all other exhaustion.
-As per RAW if a creature gains the sixth level of exhaustion it is dead.
+As per RAW if a creature gains the sixth level of exhaustion, it is dead.
 See _Exhaustion_ in _Conditions_ (PHB p.
 291) for complete information.

 ### Falling Prone Instead